McAzz1337/Architect/README.md

 The main focus odf this project is to provide an engine, API and editor for 2D games that is comprehensive and easy to handle

 # Feature Branch
-It is not recommenden to clone the freature branch since it is a working branch with frequent changes which might not work.
+It is not recommenden to use the freature branch since it is a working branch with frequent changes which might not work.

 # Preprocessor statements used
 _DEBUG<br />